Terms & Conditions

-This agreement is subject to applicable federal laws and the laws of the state of Wisconsin (except to the extent that this agreement can and does vary such rules or laws).
+This agreement is subject to applicable federal laws, the laws of the state of Wisconsin and other applicable rules such as the operating letters of the Federal Reserve Banks and payment processing system rules (except to the extent that this agreement can and does vary such rules or laws).
 The body of state and federal law that governs our relationship with you, however, is too large and complex to be reproduced here.
 The purpose of this document is to:

 - Summarize some laws that apply to common transactions